 Practically each restaurant has an online menu nowadays.

 We cannot use every of.
 If we want to use every before a pronoun or a determiner, we must use every one of.

 - I've seen every one of his movies.

 Read more about indefinite pronouns with every.

 All is used to refer to every element in a group of three or more people or things.
 It is used with plural nouns.

 - All banks are closed on Sundays.

-When we have a noun with a determiner such as the, these, your etc., we can use all or all of.
+When we have a noun with a determiner such as the, these, your, my, etc., we can use all or all of.

 - All the restaurants close soon. = All of the restaurants close soon.

-However, only all of is possible before pronouns such as them, us, theirs, mine, etc. Of is not optional in this case.
+However, only all of is possible before absolute pronouns that replace a noun, such as them, us, theirs, mine, etc. Of is not optional in this case.